-Both of these codes are updated on three-year cycles; the latest versions are the 2018 IECC and ASHRAE 90.1-2019.
-Each new version comes with increases in energy efficiency along with more guidance and compliance pathways to help builders meet the code.
-States also adopt other codes, such as the International Green Conservation Code (IgCC), to further enhance energy savings in addition to regulating site, materials, and indoor air quality.
+Both model codes are updated on three-year cycles; the latest versions are the 2024 IECC and ASHRAE 90.1-2022.
+Generally, each new version of the model code increases energy efficiency performance and provides guidance and compliance pathways to help builders meet the code.

 International Energy Conservation Codes (IECC)